 "There are very little limits to the height here.
 There's no reason this can't be super tall," Lamb said.

-Any redevelopment of the existing building will have to take place under some of the strictest heritage protection in Canada.
+Any redevelopment of the existing building will take place under municipal heritage protection.

 - City council freezes 'wild west demolition' of downtown buildings